home-assistant/addons/ssh/README.md

 disable password login.

 1. Add a ssh key to  `authorized_keys` or set a `password` in the add-on configuration.
+2. Add a host port in the 'Network' section of the add-on configuration.
+You can use 22 or any other value that you wish.
-2. Start the add-on.
+3. Start the add-on.
-3. Connect to your device using your preferred SSH client and use `root` as the username.
+4. Connect to your device using your preferred SSH client and use `root` as the username.

 After logging in, you will find yourself in this add-on’s container.